Mihai Bălașa

-Mihai Alexandru Bălașa (born 14 January 1995) is a Romanian professional footballer who plays for Liga I side Sepsi OSK as a defender.
+Mihai Alexandru Bălașa (born 14 January 1995) is a Romanian professional footballer who plays as a defender for Liga II club Concordia Chiajna, which he captains.

 Club career

 Viitorul Constanța

 Bălașa made his professional debut for Viitorul Constanța on 20 August 2012, in a Liga I game against Gaz Metan Mediaș.

 Roma

 In August 2014, Bălașa was transferred by Italian club Roma, joining a growing Romanian contingent at the club.
 He was part of the squad for the 2014 International Champions Cup, featuring as a second-half substitute against Internazionale.

 On 22 August 2014, Bălașa signed for Crotone on loan.
 He made his debut in the 0–2 defeat to Ternana on 30 August 2014.

 Bălașa joined Trapani on a season-long loan on 16 July 2016.

 FCSB

 Bălașa returned to Romania in January 2017, signing a five-year contract with FCSB for an undisclosed transfer fee.

 On 2 August 2017, he scored the opener from a free kick in a Champions League third qualifying round 4–1 away win over Viktoria Plzeň.